skborey/node_example_fn/README.md

 npm start
 ```

-The vist the application via `http://localhost:3000/`
+Then vist the application via `http://localhost:3000/`